Compliance with low sulphur 2020

 Penalties apply for failing to comply with the 2020 low sulphur fuel regulation, as set out in the Protection of the Sea (Prevention of Pollution from Ships) Act 1983.
 In line with existing PSC policy, where a ship is found to be non-compliant it may be subject to detention, refused access or granted conditional entry to Australian ports.

-Further information on Australia’s approach to compliance with the 2020 low sulphur limit can be found in Marine Notice 4/2019.
+Further information on Australia’s approach to compliance with the 2020 low sulphur limit can be found in Marine notice 4/2019—Implementation of the 1 January 2020 low sulphur fuel requirement.

 Fuel covered by the sulphur limit